bconf-lang/bconf/SPEC.md

 app.name = $app_name // The value here is "My Awesome App"
 ```

-An import instruction must be `true`, `false`, or an `as()` tag.
+An import instruction must be `true`, `false`, or an `as` statement.
 Any other value is invalid.
 The following is the expected logic for each valid value:

 -   `true` (shorthand or explicit): Imports the actual value of the variable under its original name.
 -   `false`: Does not import the variable.
--   `as($variable_key)`: Imports the actual value of the variable under a new alias specified as the value inside the parentheses.
+-   `$variable as $aliased`: Imports the actual value of the variable under a new alias specified after `as`.

 ```bconf
 import from "path/to/file.bconf" {